bdeckard92/dupUT/01-Class-Content/22-State/01-Activities/03-Reducers/README.md

 ## Setup

-Copy the `src` directory from the activity folder into `00-practice-app` before you begin.
+Before you begin, copy the `src` directory from the activity folder into `00-practice-app`.

 ## Expected Behavior